wmheigl/pl0-parser/README.md

 author develops quite elegantly the necessary components (scanner, parser, interpreter) from scratch, this project makes use of established tools:
 Flex for lexical analysis and Bison for parsing, generating an abstract syntax tree (AST) representation of the input program.

-Type checking, semantic analysis are implemented from scratch.
+Type checking, semantic analysis will be implemented from scratch.
 Ultimately, I would like to use LLVM for the backend.

 ## Prerequisites